alfonsandrade/Graphical-toll-for-database-management/readme.md

 The sintax is simpler than the MySQL one.
 It's separator is a **blank space**.

-To write correctly simply **put a blank space btween all words and sybols** and then **put a ; in the end**.
+To write correctly simply **put a blank space between all words and sybols** and then **put a ; in the end**.
 Any other syntax will cause problems.
 Press ENTER to run.

 **Query example**